Supporting their UCAS application

 Take a look at our handy ‘Applying to NTU’ guide which simplifies the university application process.

 The UCAS Tariff allocates a points value to your son or daughter’s post-16 qualifications.

-At NTU, we use this system as the basis of our entry requirements – you’ll see a UCAS Tariff points total quoted in the ‘Applying’ section of our undergraduate courses.This helps our Admissions staff to compare grades and scores from a wide range of qualifications – from BTECs, to AS and A-Levels.
+At NTU, we use this system as the basis of our entry requirements – you’ll see a UCAS Tariff points total quoted in the ‘Entry requirements’ section of our undergraduate courses.This helps our Admissions staff to compare grades and scores from a wide range of qualifications – from BTECs, to AS and A-Levels.
 Achieve this points total, and your son or daughter’s conditional offer will be turned into a firm place at NTU.

 If your son or daughter’s interested in a particular course, try to make sure they know the entry requirements in full – whether it’s a UCAS Tariff points total, a particular grade requirement, or a combination of the two.
 Many offers are also conditional of GCSE grade Cs in Maths and English, or certain types of qualifications.